January 19, 2021

 It sounds so simple doesn’t it?
 But in reality it takes some effort.
 Start with the kitchen counters and wipe them off after meals and at the least dinner.
 Then once you feel like you’ve got a handle on that task, add checking the bathroom counters to your routine.
 Put that toothpaste tube away and put the toiletries back where they belong.
 Give the counters and sink a quick wipe if necessary.

-- The tea towel is from Crate and Barrel.
+- This tea towel from Crate and Barrel.

 - I keep bar mop towels on the counter – you can see mine in my shop here.
 The container that holds them is Anchor-Hocking (from Target).